Dice

 Ain’t no wonder the job’s half-done.

-★ "Dregs" can mean what’s left at the bottom - or the bottom rung of society.
+★ "Dregs" can mean what’s left at the bottom - or the bottom rung of quality.
 Locals use it both ways, serious or joking. ★

 Origin and Etymology

-From Middle English, borrowed from Old Norse *dregg* meaning sediment or lees in liquid.
-Carried into Appalachian and Southern talk to mean any last scraps or worst remains.
+From Middle English, borrowed from Old Norse dregg meaning sediment or lees in liquid.
+Appalachia and the South extended it to mean any last scraps or lowest-quality part of something.

 Usage Notes

 Still common in casual Southern and Appalachian speech.
-Often used for food/drink leftovers, but also for people or situations at their worst.
+Often used for food or drink leftovers, but also for people, work crews, or situations at their worst.

 Kin Topics